exercism/unison/exercises/practice/majority-element/.meta/design.md

 ## Notes

 - This exercise presents an opportunity to make use of the `Store` algebraic effect, the `State` monad, or `foldLeft`/`foldRight`.
 A variant of this exercise might also accept its arguments as a `Stream`.
-- The tests of the exercise can be made to pass regardless of wether or not the student decides to use algebraic effects—they are implementation agnostic
+- The tests of the exercise can be made to pass regardless of whether or not the student decides to use algebraic effects—they are implementation agnostic